CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

     A warning similar to the following may be printed:

-    `Could not reliably determine the server's fully qualified domain name, using [...].
+    `Could not reliably determine the server's fully qualified domain name, ...
 Set the 'ServerName' directive globally to suppress this message`.

     It can be ignored for a *non-production* installation.